9th8/up-to-date-real-world-haskell/5-writing-a-library.md

 Compared to strings, pretty printing arrays and objects is a snap.
 We already know that the two are visually similar: each starts with an opening character, followed by a series of values separated with commas, followed by a closing character.
-Let\'s write a function that captures the common structure of arrays and objects.
+Let's write a function that captures the common structure of arrays and objects.

 :::: captioned-content